medpaf/hawk/README.md

 ![sdenum2](https://user-images.githubusercontent.com/61552222/137121964-05c3b6df-a0fa-4b9a-9ac3-bdcdb6dd9263.png)

 ### Vulnerability reconnaissance
-To scan a host for vulnerabilities use the following command:
+To scan one or more hosts for vulnerabilities use the following command:

 `-vulnscan -host [HOST(s)]`